 Applicants to the ALEC graduate program will submit the standard UGA Graduate School application in addition to supplemental materials required by the ALEC Department.
-All materials listed below can be submitted through the online application found at this link: https://gradapply.uga.edu/apply/
+All materials listed below can be

 - Grad School application/minimums: - The University of Georgia Graduate School requires the following minimum for admission to Graduate Programs at UGA: - 3.0 GPA for U.S. students - Transcripts from undergraduate and graduate institutions - Resume or Curriculum Vitae - Three letters of reference.
-They will be sent a link to complete an online letter of reference. - ALEC Department also requires the following additions to your application to be considered for admission into the graduate program: - GRE Verbal score of 150+ and Quantitative score of 140+ - TOEFL score of 80+ for international students from non-English speaking nations - Statement of Purpose In two pages or less discuss 1) your future career goals, 2) how the degree you are seeking will benefit you professionally, 3) how your research ideas fit within the ALEC disciplines, and 4) any communication you have had with ALEC faculty and if he/she is willing serve as your advisor. - Academic Writing Sample with scholarly citations
+They will be sent a link to complete an online letter of reference. - ALEC Department also requires the following additions to your application to be considered for admission into the graduate program: - TOEFL score of 80+ for international students from non-English speaking nations - Statement of Purpose In two pages or less discuss 1) your future career goals, 2) how the degree you are seeking will benefit you professionally, 3) how your research ideas fit within the ALEC disciplines, and 4) any communication you have had with ALEC faculty and if he/she is willing serve as your advisor. - Academic Writing Sample with scholarly citations - GRE Scores are optional (Verbal score of 150+ and Quantitative score of 140+)